SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-18.md

 - Restart the server.

 ### Ansible has Idempotence Behaviour
-If you run program multiple times, that can create samething multiple times, where as in ansible, if the user does not exist then it will create, if exist it will ignore, that means even if you run the program infinite times also it will not create any damage.
+If you run program multiple times, that can create samething multiple times, where as in ansible, if the user does not exist then it will create, if exist it will ignore, that means even if you run the program infinite times also, it will not create any damage.
 Definition:- Providing same results irrespective of the number of executions is called idempotence.

 ### Just create 2 servers in aws Server & Node
 Now take the NodeIP and go to the Server instance "sshpass -p "DevOps321" ssh centos@nodeIP", so now you are logged in to node from the server instance successfully, you can do anything here (or) exit from the node server then "sshpass -p "DevOps321" ssh centos@nodeIP -C "echo hello > /tmp/hello.txt", here no need to login into the node to create file in node server from the server.
 You can also install packages without touching, for example take any github repository like installing MySQL file, copy the URL from the URL tab then enter the following command "sshpass -p "DevOps321" ssh centos@nodeIP -C "curl <paste_the_URL> | sudo bash" Note: Curl appears to point to the webpage of a GitHub repository, rather than a raw script file.
 To fix this, you should use the raw URL for the script file on GitHub.
 You can get the raw link by clicking the "Raw" button when viewing the file on GitHub or you can test any of your session by taking raw URL and apply the command, all the content of the session will appear in the terminal.